 The Law of User-Generated Code

-Whenever you allow users to edit and control code of your website, you’re doomed.
-It’s only a matter of time until you need to give up and redo the entire website—and, for an extra twist, alienate all users.
+Whenever you allow users to edit code of your website, you’re doomed.
+It’s only a matter of time until you need to give up and redo the entire website—and, adding insult to injury, alienate your users.

 Technically this has been the fate of MySpace, and it will be the destiny of Tumblr.